EvgenyDyshlyuk/Deep_Learning_Face_Detection_Embeddings_Clustering/README.md

-# This is a personal ML project for Face Recognition from home archive photos:
+# This is a personal ML project for Face Recognition from home archive photos

 # Face Detection, Allignment, Embeddings, Clustering